scharlau/Parsing/README.md

 Step 1) We'll use data on Polar bears in Alaska to develop our application Data is taken from https://alaska.usgs.gov/products/data.php?dataid=130 Download the zip file and unpack it to a folder.
 This will give us more data than we need, but that's ok.
 We're only using it to learn how to import data.

+### Table Relationships for the Data
-We'll import some of the data from the USGS_WC_eartag_deployments_2009-2011.csv file and USGS_WC_eartags_output_files_2009-2011-Status.csv file.
+We'll import data from two related tables.
+Each polar bear is listed in the USGS_WC_eartag_deployments_2009-2011.csv file.
+Each subsequent sighting of a bear is recorded in the USGS_WC_eartags_output_files_2009-2011-Status.csv file.
 The DeployID column in the second file references the BearID column in the first file.
-The second file tracks sightings of each bear lited in the first file since it was tagged by providing geo-coordinates and other details of each sighting.
+Therefore we end up with a one_to_many relationship between the two files.

 We are not using all of the columns that are here.
 We could use all of the data, but as we're not biologists, we'll only take what looks interesting to us.
 If we change our minds, then we write a migration to modify the database, and then edit the view and controllers files accordingly to make the changes.